Gaurav18396/AI-learnings-and-Applications/README.md

 # AI-learnings-and-Applications
-This repository aims at practice of AI tools on different dataset available online.
+This repository aims at different applications of AI tools on various datasets available online.